Water Damage Dos & Don’ts

 - Use newspaper to absorb water on the carpet as the ink can easily transfer and stain the carpet.

 It’s important to stay safe when dealing with water or flooding damage, especially water that comes from a sewage backup or natural disaster.
 These types of water sources can contain harmful bacteria that can make you very ill.
 When it comes to water damage, it is always the best choice to call in the professionals to ensure the job is done right.
 Improperly dried furniture or flooring can result in mold growth or other structural issues.
-ServiceMaster of Seattle can help you with your water damage woes, call today.
+Our Seattle restoration company can help you with your water damage woes, call today.